akidan/maidragon-ascii-wallpaper/README.md

 amount : how many Kanna do you wanna duplicate

 spacing: the spacing between two Kanna.
-56 is the best number when using Kanna.txt
+Default value 20 is the same as in TV anime opening.